-We are keen to hear from Fellows and Associate Members involved in research to address this pandemic and also welcome their input into the Academy’s work on this important issue – they should contact the Academy’s CEO, Catherine Luckin.
+We are keen to hear from Fellows and Associate Members involved in research to address this pandemic.
+We also welcome their input into the Academy’s work on this important issue: contact Cath Latham, the Academy’s Interim CEO.

 How are our activities and programs impacted?

 The Academy is fully operational, with staff members now working flexibly, both in the office and remotely.
-We can be reached via phone and email via our regular contact information.
+We can be reached via phone and email via our regular email and phone contacts.

 Image credit: National Institute of Allergy and Infectious Diseases, NIH